 Unlike the rest of Puerto Valdivia, Remolino was the only sector south and adjacent to the Simon Bolivar Bridge, right in the middle of FARC territory.
 Everything north of the bridge, was paramilitary territory.
 As a result, Remolino was often the site of battles between FARC and the paramilitaries.

 In the land, north of the Simon Bolivar Bridge, business owners pay monthly bribes or vacunas and farmers sell their cocaine paste to them.
 But that’s not their only function.
 In a country where the rule of law has always been weak, they also administer justice, punishing all sorts of offenses like drug use, theft, and rape.
-But unlike the government that punishes with jail time, paracos punish with murder.
+However, unlike the government that punishes with jail time, paracos punish with murder.
 And in the land south of the Simon Bolivar Bridge, FARC did the same, or rather does the same.

 This is the story of the communities downstream from Hidroituango where land is always up for dispute and where civilians almost always pay the cost in land lost and lives lived.
 Mora lost her brother to that conflict.